InverenceBBS/TOL.jl/README.md

 -   Month_of_Year:  a `Month_of_Year(4)` includes all dates (or datetimes) that are on the 4th Month of a year (i.e., April).

 We have **operators** working on date (or datetimes) and fechados.
 - ∈ : This is most fundamental operator, as it fundamentally defines the fechados, determing whether a certain date is in it or not.
+The converse operator ∋ comes for free 😄
 - ∩ and ∪: creates respectively intersections and unions of fechados.
 The resulting objects are of type `IntFechado` and `UnFechado` respectively.
 Composition happens from the left: `Day_of_Week(1) ∩ Day_of_Month(1) ∩ Month_of_Year(1)` is the same of `((Day_of_Week(1) ∩ Day_of_Month(1)) ∩ Month_of_Year(1))`.
 We also have the convenience constructor functions `IntFechados()` and `UnFechados()` that work with arrays fechados (i.e., `IntFechados([Day_of_Week(1), Day_of_Month(1), Month_of_Year(1)])`).
 - `succ()` and `prec()` : these functions returns either successors or predecessors of **dates** or **fechados**.
 The last argument is always compulsory, and it is the number of succ (or prec) steps to take.